open-resources/physics_bank/content/public/007.Momentum and Impulse/Collisions/Colliding Balls/Colliding Balls.md

   substitutions:
     params_vars_title: Colliding Balls
     params_m1: 131
-    params_m2: 148
+    params_m2: 221
-    params_v1_i: 6.6
+    params_v1_i: 5.71
     params_v2_i: -8.02
-    params_v1_f: -5.59
+    params_v1_f: -4.27
-    params_v2_f: 9.27
+    params_v2_f: -2.1
-    params_part1_ans1_value: This is not possible as momentum is not conserved.
+    params_part1_ans1_value: This is an inelastic collision because only momentum is conserved.
-    params_part1_ans2_value: This is an inelastic collision because only momentum is conserved.
+    params_part1_ans2_value: This is an inelastic collision because energy and momentum are conserved.
-    params_part1_ans3_value: This is an inelastic collision because energy and momentum are conserved.
+    params_part1_ans3_value: This is not possible because kinetic energy is not conserved.
-    params_part1_ans4_value: This is not possible because kinetic energy is not conserved.
+    params_part1_ans4_value: This is not possible as momentum is not conserved.
     params_part1_ans5_value: This is an elastic collision, as both kinetic energy and momentum are conserved.
 ---